Home / Instruments /Accessories / Ordering / Tips

 Materials: Handcarved bookmatched solid spruce top, mahogany neck with maple centerstripe, mahogany back and sides, Brazilian rosewood fingerboard, mother-of-pearl dot fingerboard inlays; Masterbilt script peghead inlay in gold leaf.

-Hardware: Original hardware includes contoured bakelite pickguard; nickel trapeze tailpiece, nickel open-back three-on-a-plate tuners.
-Compensated adjustable rosewood bridge.
+Hardware: Original hardware includes contoured bakelite pickguard; nickel trapeze tailpiece.
+Compensated period adjustable rosewood bridge.
+Original nickel open-back three-on-a-plate tuners included, additional Golden Age 15:1 tuners installed.

 Notes: Introduced in 1932, the Royal is one of the rarest and shortest lived Epiphone models, built only through the following year, and discontinued from the catalog by 1934.
-With its serial number of 5725 stamped in the back near the label, this historic example is to our knowledge the earliest Royal model documented to date.
+With its serial number of 5723 stamped in the back near the label, this historic example one of the earliest Royal models documented to date.

 This rare bird shows the classic design features of the earliest Epis, including segmented 3 piece f-holes, Masterbilt headstock, 1 3/4" nut and 9" fingerboard radius.
 Of particular note is the opulent figured mahogany back, a rare variant with pronounced longitudinal ribbons of deep flame.
 This gleaming example has been preserved in exceptionally fine condition, with all original sunburst finish, and no cracks, pick, buckle, thumb or fingerboard wear.
 Topping it off is the original pickguard in gleaming black bakelite, original nickel trapeze tailpiece, original open back tuners, even the original fitted Epiphone deluxe hardshell case.